C/1957 U1 (Latyshev–Wild–Burnham): Discovery and observations

 The comet was first spotted by Ivan N. Latyshev while observing an RR Lyr variable star named X Arietis on the night of 16 October 1957.
 He estimated its apparent magnitude to be 8.
 It was then independently discovered by Robert Burnham Jr. three days later, where he reported his observation to the Lowell Observatory for verification.
 Unfavorable weather conditions prevented follow-up observations to be conducted at Lowell to confirm Burnham's find, however its existence was verified when reports came that Paul Wild spotted the comet a few hours before Burnham did.
 Their respective discoveries were eventually announced by the International Astronomical Union on 23 October 1957.
-Precovery images by the Sonneberg Sky Patrol dating from October 2, 3 and 5, were found.
+Precovery images by the Sonneberg Sky Patrol dating from 2, 3, and 5 October were found.

 The comet's closest approach to Earth took place on 21 October 1957, at a distance of 0.13 AU.
 The comet on 20 October was reported be 6 by W. Wenzel, and 6.2 by E. Leutenegger.
 P. Finsler noted the comet had a short tail.
 The comet was last observed on 25 October, when the comet was near the border of the southern constellations of Grus and Microscopium by Henry L. Giclas in two photographic exposures, appearing as a fuzzy trail.
 Elizabeth Roemer tried unsuccessfully to recover the comet on 17 February 1958.